Consumer Medicine Information

 you have heart or vascular problems or other cardiovascular risk factors

-you have some problems with your heart rhythm (irregular heartbeat), or are being treated with medicines for this condition.
+you have any heart or blood vessel conditions, including heart rhythm problems (arrhythmia), or are being treated with medicines

-The risk of heart rhythm problems may be increased when using therapies to reduce testosterone
+for these conditions.
+The risk of heart rhythm problems may be increased when using Diphereline

 you are taking medicines to lower your blood pressure.